NVIDIAGameWorks/SHARC/docs/Integration.md

 At Load-Time

 Create main resources:
-* `Hash entries` buffer - structured buffer with 64-bits entries
+* `Hash entries` buffer - structured buffer with 64-bits entries to store the hashes
-* `Voxel data` buffer - stores accumulated radiance and sample count, use 128-bits per entry, RAW buffer.
+* `Voxel data` buffer - structured buffer with 128-bit entries which stores accumulated radiance and sample count.
 Two instances are used to store current and previous frame data
 * `Copy offset` buffer - structured buffer with 32-bits per entry used for data compaction

 The number of entries in each buffer should be the same, it represents the number of scene voxels used for radiance caching.
 A solid baseline for most scenes can be the usage of $2^{22}$ elements.

+All buffers should be cleared with '0' before usage

 At Render-Time